-An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s “10 Best Local Releases of 2022” and was jury-selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
-Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing six full-length albums under various monikers, with airplay across Canada, including on CBC Radio One.
+An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s Edmonton Journal’s “10 Best Local Releases of 2022” and was selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
+Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing seven full-length albums, several EPs, and singles, with airplay across Canada, including on CBC Radio One.

-Holding both Bachelor’s and Master’s degrees in music, Jon honed his record-making skills at a successful recording studio in Lethbridge, Alberta, producing and mixing records for numerous artists before relocating to Edmonton in early 2021.
-Today, he continues this creative work from his studio, embracing an international, collaborative approach first pioneered on "This Could Be Our Year."
+Holding both Bachelor’s and Master’s degrees in music and music psychology, Jon honed his record-making skills at a successful recording studio in Lethbridge, Alberta, producing and mixing records for numerous artists before relocating to Edmonton in early 2021.
+Today, he continues this creative work from his studio, working independently and embracing, collaborative approach first explored on "This Could Be Our Year."
+A car accident in late-2024 necessitated a temporary break from live performance and shifted Jon's focus to studio recording.

-Jon’s upcoming album, "Late September Garden Party," scheduled for release on May 15, 2025, further enriches his distinctive sound.
-Featuring lush strings, jangly electric 12-string guitars, evocative steel and slide guitars, and vintage Wurlitzer electric piano, the album crafts a vivid sonic world, further solidifying Jon’s unique place in Canada’s musical landscape.
+His newest album, "Late September Garden Party," was released May 15, 2025, and further develops his distinctive sound.
+The lush strings, jangly electric 12-string guitars, evocative steel guitars, electro-acoustic flourishes, and Wurlitzer electric piano on the album crafts a vivid sonic world, further solidifying Jon’s unique place in Canada’s musical landscape.

-An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s “10 Best Local Releases of 2022” and was jury-selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
-Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing six full-length albums under various monikers, with airplay across Canada, including on CBC Radio One.
+An accomplished songwriter, producer, and musician, Jon’s 2022 self-produced album, "This Could Be Our Year," was recognized as one of the Edmonton Journal’s Edmonton Journal’s “10 Best Local Releases of 2022” and was selected for inclusion in the Edmonton Public Library’s Capital City Records collection in 2024.
+Originally from southern Alberta and now residing in Edmonton, Jon has performed extensively across Western Canada, releasing seven full-length albums, several EPs, and singles, with airplay across Canada, including on CBC Radio One.

-Holding both Bachelor’s and Master’s degrees in music, Jon honed his record-making skills at a successful recording studio in Lethbridge, Alberta, producing and mixing records for numerous artists before relocating to Edmonton in early 2021.
-Today, he continues this creative work from his studio, embracing an international, collaborative approach first pioneered on "This Could Be Our Year."
+Holding both Bachelor’s and Master’s degrees in music and music psychology, Jon honed his record-making skills at a successful recording studio in Lethbridge, Alberta, producing and mixing records for numerous artists before relocating to Edmonton in early 2021.
+Today, he continues this creative work from his studio, working independently and embracing, collaborative approach first explored on "This Could Be Our Year."
+A car accident in late-2024 necessitated a temporary break from live performance and shifted Jon's focus to studio recording.

-Jon’s upcoming album, "Late September Garden Party," scheduled for release on May 15, 2025, further enriches his distinctive sound.
-Featuring lush strings, jangly electric 12-string guitars, evocative steel and slide guitars, and vintage Wurlitzer electric piano, the album crafts a vivid sonic world, further solidifying Jon’s unique place in Canada’s musical landscape.
+His newest album, "Late September Garden Party," was released May 15, 2025, and further develops his distinctive sound.
+The lush strings, jangly electric 12-string guitars, evocative steel guitars, electro-acoustic flourishes, and Wurlitzer electric piano on the album crafts a vivid sonic world, further solidifying Jon’s unique place in Canada’s musical landscape.

 From The Edmonton Journal: